-Having framed the relevant policy, the article discusses the factors that – at EU level – have a positive or negative impact on B2B data sharing initiatives.
-This will also permit to understand what kind of measures should be introduced to incentivize B2B data sharing effectively.
-In particular, paragraph 4 considers those elements that have a negative impact on B2B data sharing, while the following paragraph (5) identifies and analyses elements that produce a positive one.
-Within paragraph 5, the models of business currently in use in B2B data sharing operations are also considered.

-More in detail, the article, in its paragraphs 4 and 5, distinguishes between – either positive and negative – factors that produce direct effects on B2B data sharing and those that have indirect ones.
-For the scope of this article, the distinction between direct and indirect impact lies in the fact that, in the first case, B2B data sharing is targeted by the measure at stake or the latter produces a highly-advanced impact on B2B data sharing initiatives.
-Alternatively, there is an indirect impact, if the factor under analysis modifies (or does not modify) the relevant framework in a way that produces as a secondary effect hindering or favouring B2B data sharing.
+Having clarified the relevant policy, the article discusses the factors that can have a positive or negative impact on B2B data sharing initiatives at the EU level.
+Recognizing these factors will contribute to a better understanding of what kind of measures should be introduced to incentivize effective B2B data sharing.
+In particular, Section 4 considers those factors that have a negative impact on B2B data sharing, and Section 5 identifies and analyzes factors that produce a positive one.
+Section 5 also examines the business models currently in use in B2B data sharing operations.
+Sections 4 and 5 also distinguish between those factors, whether positive or negative, that have direct effects on B2B data sharing and those that have indirect ones.
+For the purposes of this article, factors or measures are considered to have a direct impact when they produce a strong effect on B2B data sharing initiatives.
+An indirect impact occurs if the factor under analysis modifies, or does not modify, the relevant framework in a way that produces as a secondary effect hindering or favoring B2B data sharing.

-To complete the analysis, paragraph 6 investigates the conditions under which antitrust law can affect business-to-business data sharing.
-The conclusion of the paper briefly balances all the factors considered in paragraphs 4, 5 and 6 and discusses whether the adoption of further measures to incentivize B2B data sharing is needed.
+To complete the analysis, Section 6 investigates the conditions under which antitrust law can affect B2B data sharing.
+In the Conclusion, this article weighs all the issues and factors raised in Sections 4, 5 and 6 and discusses whether further measures to incentivize B2B data sharing is need to be adopted.

-FRAMING B2B dATA sHARING
+FRAMING B2B DATA SHARING

-For the scope of this article, data sharing can be seen as the sum of three actions: the making available of data from one company; the access to said data by one or more other companies; the re-use of data by companies that accessed the data, usually through a non-rivalry approach (i.e. the company which accesses data is not a direct market competitor).
-Thus, when dealing with data sharing, we consider data not only as an output – i.e. as a product generated through a process – but more importantly as an input, capable of generating and/or improving processes, products and services.
+This article views data sharing as the sum of three actions: the making available of data from one company; the access to said data by one or more other companies; the reuse of this data by companies that accessed the data, usually through a non-rivalry approach, in that the company accessing the data is not a direct market competitor of the data source.
+Thus, with respect to data sharing, data is considered not only an output, or a product generated through a process; more importantly, it is seen as an input, capable of generating and/or improving processes, products and services.

-Further features can be identified on the base of the business models currently used for B2B data sharing (in this respect, see paragraph 5 below).
-First, companies engaging in data sharing initiatives do not necessarily provide access to a complete dataset.
+Additional elements of data sharing can be identified from business models currently used for B2B data sharing (see Section 5) First, companies engaging in data sharing initiatives do not necessarily provide access to a complete dataset.
 Indeed, the proportion of data shared by a company depends on its business strategy.
-Secondly, data sharing does not have to be – and often is not – free of charge.
+Second, data sharing need not be, and often is not, free of charge.
 It may involve the payment of a certain price or the provision of a service as remuneration by the company accessing the data.
-Thirdly, companies are free to determine who they are willing to share their data with.
-Although there may be regulations governing access to certain data, data holders generally have control over the data they are sharing and the conditions of use they are applying.
+Third, companies are free to determine with which entities or individuals they are willing to share their data.
+Although there may be regulations governing access to certain data, data holders generally have control over the data they are sharing and the conditions of use they apply.